joist-framework/joist/packages/di/README.md

 Joist DI was built with custom elements in mind and ships with a seperate DOM lib.

-The `@injectable()` decorator allows the Joist Dependency Injector to pass arguments to your custom element.
+The `@injectable()` decorator allows the Joist Dependency Injector to pass arguments to your custom element when instances of your element is created.

 #### Inject dependency into your custom element constructor